 |Cost of Goods Sold||400,000||40%|

 |Salary and Wages||250,000||25%|

 In the vertical analysis of a balance sheet, a major question is what to use as a denominator.
 Usually, it is the total asset, but one also can use total liabilities for calculating the percentage of all liability line items.
-For the equity line item, we can use a total of all equity accounts.
-Such an analysis helps in evaluating the changes in the working capital and fixed assets over time.
+We can use a total of all equity accounts for the equity line item.
+Such an analysis helps evaluate the changes in the working capital and fixed assets over time.
 Investigating these changes could help an analyst know if the company is shifting to a different business model.

 Following is an example of vertical analysis for a balance sheet where each line item is a percentage of total assets: